AlexREvans/Problem-Solving/Readme.md

 This file describes the implementation of the pattern and is split into 2 sections:

    * Types and definitions that express the concepts above
-   * A function which works through definitions to find a solution
+   * A function which works through definitions to find an answer

 ## [Combination-Lock Cracker](./src/main/safe.ts)